AlvaroGS7/DevOpsLearning/BestPractices/GoodPractices.md

 	 - Use services like *AWS Backup, AWS S3 for backups, and AWS Glacier* for long-term archiving.
  - **Optimize your resource usage and costs** by rightsizing your infrastructure, utilizing cost-effective instance types, and leveraging services
 	 - You can use *AWS Cost Explorer and AWS Budgets* to monitor and control your expenses.
 You can also use *AWS Reserved Instances* for predictable workloads.
+ - Follow the official documentation.
+You can find it here: https://docs.aws.amazon.com

 ## Google Cloud Platform
 ![Google Cloud IMG](https://d3iux33l8x59j6.cloudfront.net/imagenes/noticias/google-cloud-banner.jpg)